 Note: When the Council refers to “inclusion,” we mean that people with developmental disabilities live, learn, work and participate in community life alongside people with and without disabilities.

 What is a Small Grant?

-Small Grants support initiatives and activities that are consistent with the Council’s mission and will have an impact that lasts beyond the period of time the grant is funded.
+Small Grants support initiatives and activities in Maryland that are consistent with the Council’s mission and will have an impact that lasts beyond the period of time the grant is funded.

 What types of Small Grant activities will the Council consider supporting with a Small Grant?

 All activities must further inclusion as defined above.

 - Educating and informing policymakers about issues of importance to people with developmental disabilities and their families.

 - Supporting people with developmental disabilities and their family members to develop advocacy and leadership skills.